bignacio/cpp-articles/posts/microbench-01.md

 ## Microbenchmarking with Google benchmark
 In this article, we'll be using [Google Benchmark](https://github.com/google/benchmark), a fantastic microbenchmarking framework for C++.
 I'm not going to cover all of its features but hopefully the majority of the common use cases.
-The project's page on github is very well documented and I recomend reading it once you're comfortable with the basics.
+The project's page on github is very well documented and I recommend reading it once you're comfortable with the basics.

 In addition to Google benchmark, I'll be using clang 7, lldb and objdump for compiling and analyzing the generated assembly code.